 Until systems are implemented that will facilitate the centralised collection of data, the basic core dataset will need to be extracted from routinely collected data (with consent).
-Audit coordinators will be required to be extracted from routinely collected data (with consent).
-Audit coordinators will be required to be extracted from routinely collected data (with consent).
-Audit coordinators will be required to be extracted from routinely collected data (with consent).
-Audit coordinators will be required to be extracted from routinely collected data (with consent).
-Audit coordinators will be required to be extracted from routinely collected portal.
-Proposed data elements to be included in the minimum core dataset for the national audit are outlined in Table 10.1; they will be reviewed a prefined during the audit development phase and will align with those collected in other fursistictions (see Chapter 4).
+Audit coordinators will be required to upload the data into a web-based portal.
+Proposed data elements to be included in the minimum core dataset for the national audit are outlined in Table 10.1; they will be reviewed and refined during the audit development phase and will align with those collected in other jurisdictions (see Chapter 4).
 The data elements are included in a matrix with reference to the relevant standards and compared with the Hospital In-Patient Enquiry (HIPE), laboratory, and/or other datasets in order to aid data validation (see Chapter 9).
 The development phase of the audit will incorporate a gap analysis to ensure that relevant data can be collected across all sites.
 This ensures that the Irish national paediatric diabetes audit has a defined dataset that allows data sharing and cross-analysis comparison of processes and outcomes.